 The Williams Record

-Haley Zimmerman is a prospective English and math major from Seattle, Wash.
-She is a section editor for the features section.
-She previously served as a staff writer for the features section.
+Haley Zimmerman is an English and math major from Seattle, Wash.
+She is the executive editor for the news section.
+She previously served as a section editor and staff writer for the features section.

 Email: [email protected]